shengjie-lin/shengjie-lin.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I am excited to share that I will be joining [Dexterity](https://www.dexterity.ai/) as a robotics engineer intern statring this month!
+I am excited to share that I will be joining [Dexterity](https://www.dexterity.ai/) as a robotics engineer intern starting this month!
 I am looking forward to working with the team and learning from the best in the field.